nus-cs2103/website-base/admin/appendixE-github.md

 The instructions below are for setting up a GitHub organization for your team, which you should do at the start of Phase B.

-You can create your GitHub account after receiving your phase B team ID.
+You can create your GitHub account after receiving your Phase B team ID.
 Here are the instructions (==please follow the organization/repo name format closely because we use scripts to download your code.
 If the names are not as expected, our scripts will not work==):

 * One team member (e.g. team leader) should create an organization with the following details:
 * ==Organization name : `CS2103AUG2017-TEAM_ID`==. e.g.  `CS2103AUG2017-W09-B3`